kaixinzeng/HANDI/README.md

 ## System requirements
-The demo and experiments were tested on the following system:
+The experiments were tested on the following system:
 - **Operating system**: Ubuntu 24.04
 - **Python**: 3.13
 - **GPU**: NVIDIA RTX 4090